Hepatitis B: Adult Vaccines

 Very rarely someone may have a very severe life threatening reaction (anaphylaxis) to one or more of the contents of the vaccine.
 They should not receive hepatitis B vaccine.

-What is a Hepatitis B immunisation course?
+What is a hepatitis B immunisation course?

 Hepatitis B immunisation course consists of three doses of vaccine.
 These are given at 0, 1 and 6 months.
 The vaccine is given in to the muscle at the top of the arm.
 A blood test will also be taken 2 months after the full course of immunisation to make certain that the immunisation has been effective.
 If a person has had a course of the three Hepatitis B injections followed by a blood test showing that they were immune, then they do not need to get the vaccine again.